dionreji/SOC-24_Sentiment_analysis_and_Text_generation/README.md

 ## Week 2
 The resources required to commence this week's work are available in the [Week 2](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/tree/main/Week%202) folder.

-Refer to [] for detailed instructions and this week's assignments.
+Refer to [Week 2.pdf](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/blob/main/Week%202/Week%202.pdf) for detailed instructions and this week's assignments.
 Additional assignments, which are to be submitted, will be added later in the week.